 How Does Temperature Affect the Ductility of Metals?

-For most metals, moderate temperature changes have a small influence on ductility.
+For most metals, moderate temperature changes have a negligible influence on ductility.
 It is only as the glass transition temperature for the metal is reached that ductility will begin to increase, as crystal boundaries dissolve and the slip planes are able to move more freely.
 Some metals, such as lead and antimony, have glass transition temperatures at or below room temperature.
 They only develop a fixed crystalline structure when chilled.
 This renders them more ductile.

-How Does the Ductile Metals are Used in Engineering?
+How are Ductile Metals Used in Engineering?

 Is Aluminum Ductile Metal?